folakeq/Dead-And-Wounded/README.md

 ## dead_and_wounded_game
 This combines the first two programs into a game with the two modes described above.
 Same rules and hints apply but the game only ends when either the player or Guesser wins.

+I'm open to any criticism and suggestions to make this game better.
+Have fun playing!